 Stingray and relatives do make good eating.

 Next time you crank up a stingray instead of your intended catch, don’t cuss it, eat it.
+Yes, you can cook stingray and skates.
 As unappetizing as they look, and as weird as their anatomy seems, stingrays (skates too) aren’t much harder to clean than your usual table varieties.
 And, yes, they make delicious dinners.

 Do they taste like scallops?
 You bet.
 Do some Florida restaurants serve them as scallops?
 I doubt it.
 The procurement of stingray “scallops” in restaurant quantity would cost more than buying the real thing.
 But it’s a good topic for debate at the dockside bar.